Ori-Roza/drf-api-action/README.md

 Features:

-* **Simplified Testing:** Testing DRF REST endpoints using the api-action decorator, treating them like regular functions.
+* **Simplified Testing:** Testing DRF REST endpoints using the action_api plugin, treating them like regular functions.

-* **Seamless Integration:** Replacing DRF's action decorator with api-action in your WebViewSet seamlessly.
+* **Seamless Integration:** you don't need to do anything in existing server code.

-* **Clear Traceback:** Instead of getting a response with error code, get the real traceback that led to the error.
+* **Easy Debugging:** Instead of getting a response with error code by using default drf testing `client` object , get the real traceback that led to the error.

-* **Pagination Support**: Paginating easily through pages by a single kwarg.
+* **Pagination Support**: Paginating easily through pages by using `page` argument.

 ## Installation